Jacklyn Coats, M.Ed. CCC-SLP

 Born in Cleveland, Ohio, Liz has resided in California and Pennsylvania and is now excited to call Western North Carolina home.
 When not working, Liz spends time enjoying the outdoors hiking, kayaking, and fishing with her husband, two grown daughters, and their rescue dog.

 Evelyn Garcia Lopez, M.S.
-CF-SLP
+CCC-SLP

 Languages: English & Spanish